eternale88/twitchTvClone/README.md

 # twitchTvClone

-# update with specs soon

 ## Synopsis

 A work in progress clone of Twitch Tv.
-The goal is to also allow a user to have multiple channels for different types of content - programming, video games etc.
+The goal is to also allow a user to have multiple channels for different types of content - programming, video games etc. And to allow Google auth for login.

 ## Motivation